Arindam77-ab/Quick-Mart-Analytics/README.md

 Outcome:

-A dynamic dashboard (built using Power BI) with filterable views and performance KPIs, supported by Python, SQL, Excel, and Tableau for data prep, analysis, and visualization.
+A dynamic dashboard (built using Power BI) with filterable views and performance KPIs, supported by  SQL, Excel, and for data prep, analysis, and visualization.

 Tools & Technologies Used: